Reproductive Hygiene Guide

 Peeing after sex can help to flush out bacteria, preventing urinary tract infections (UTIs), which are common in women.
 Remember: peeing after sex to prevent pregnancy is a myth!
 If you're trying to prevent pregnancy, check out these forms of birth control instead.

 Practice safe hair removal

-Eat a well balanced diet
+Enjoy a balanced diet

-Staying healthy and eating a well balanced diet full of fruits, vegetables and whole grains is crucial to your health and feminine hygiene.
-In general, what you eat and drink affects your mood, hormones, skin, hair and organs, and your vagina is no exception.
-Also, be sure to drink lots of water (6-8 glasses a day) to help prevent UTIs and eat foods with probiotics like yoghurt, kefir, pickles and sauerkraut to promote healthy bacteria.
+Be sure to drink lots of water (6-8 glasses a day) to help prevent UTIs and eat foods with probiotics like yoghurt, kefir, pickles and sauerkraut to promote healthy bacteria.